 Friendly bacteria in the digestive system live mainly in the colon (the large intestine) and in the part of the small intestine which is further away from the stomach.
-The rest of the small intestine, the oesophagus and the stomach are bacteria-free.
+The rest of the small intestine, the esophagus and the stomach are bacteria-free.
 Digestive enzymes and hydrochloric acid in the stomach make it impossible for bacteria to survive there.

 It is estimated that around 100 trillion friendly bacteria live in our gut.
 If we were to extract them, they would have a mass of 1 kg.
 There are between 300 and 1000 different species, with 50 of them the most common.
-About a third of all bacteria in the gut belong to the Bacteroides species.
-Other species are Lactobacillus, the bacteria commonly used in probiotic foods such as live yoghurt, Escherichia species, such as E. coli, some Clostridium bacteria, the Fusobacteria, the Eubacteria, members of the Bifidobacteria group and the less common Peptostreptococcus, Ruminococcus and Peptococcus.

 The main advantage of having friendly bacteria in the gut is protection against harmful bacteria that would otherwise cause infection and invade the cells of the intestinal wall.
 Additionally, bacteria help with the digestion of materials that we are unable to digest, like hard plant material.
 A lot of the vitamins from vegetables would be wasted if it wasn't for the friendly bacteria that digest them for us.
-Some species produce vitamins K and B that is hard for us to obtain from food.
+Some species produce vitamins K and B that are hard for us to obtain from food.
 They also maintain the acidity balance and break down some drugs, hormones not needed anymore and toxins that would be potentially dangerous to our health.